dylan-lang/dylan-programming-book/source/usr-class.rst

 .. figure:: usr-class-3.gif
    :align: center
    :alt:
-Looking at `See The decode-total-seconds generic function and its methods. <usr-class.htm#47266>`_, we analyze what happens in this call:
+Looking at `The decode-total-seconds generic function and its methods. <usr-class.htm#47266>`_, we analyze what happens in this call:

 *?* decode-total-seconds(\*your-time-of-day\*);